pulumi/terraform-provider-aws/website/docs/r/autoscaling_notification.html.markdown

 * `group_names` - (Required) List of AutoScaling Group Names
 * `notifications` - (Required) List of Notification Types that trigger notifications.
-Acceptable values are documented [in the AWS documentation here][1]
+Acceptable values are documented in the AWS documentation here
 * `topic_arn` - (Required) Topic ARN for notifications to be sent through

 ## Attributes Reference